 - On September 10, The Breakers becomes the U.S. Army’s Ream General Hospital where thousands of servicemen and women recuperate from their wounds and illnesses during World War II.
 Prominent visitors included Eleanor Roosevelt and President Harry Truman.

 - More than a dozen babies, known as “Breakers Babies,” are born at the hotel.

 - IIn May of 1944, the U.S. Army returns The Breakers to its owners, who prepare for reopening on December 24.

 - The Breakers adds 150 guest rooms to the east wings, extensive meeting facilities, the Venetian Ballroom and a new Beach Club, which replaces the older Beach Casino.

 - The Breakers, originally open mid-December to mid-April, commences year-round operation.

 - The Breakers named to the National Register of Historic Places.

 1995 - 1997

-- The Breakers establishes The Shops at The Breakers, an ever expanding and evolving collection of world-class boutiques, that includes The Breakers Signature Shop, Guerlain, Absolutely Suitable and more.
+- The hotel completes a five-year, $75 million renovation program and establishes The Shops at The Breakers, an ever-expanding and evolving collection of world-class boutiques, that includes The Breakers Signature Shop, Guerlain, Absolutely Suitable and more.

 - In 1996, the resort celebrates its Centennial Anniversary as a Palm Beach and national landmark